 - Any lifestyle restrictions such as bed rest, exercise, or abstaining from alcohol or caffeine

 You will most likely receive results of a pregnancy test around two weeks after your egg collection.
 This time period is often referred to as the two week wait.
+(See our best tips for surviving the two week wait after infertility treatment.)
 On the day of your pregnancy test, you will most likely have a blood (or potentially urine) test to detect the level of human chorionic gonadotropin (hCG).